besttime-app/BestTime-Documentation/source/includes/_queryendpoints.md

 It is also possible to update a venue forecast in combination with the query in one API call.
 This way you can retrieve query-specific data:
 -  with a fresh forecast
-- don't having to worry about the retention days (maximum days a forecast is stored on the server)
-- use the venue name and address as API input instead of the venue_id

 Check the query endpoint itself for more information.
 This will be counted as new forecast credit.